coalition-of-invisible-colleges/cic.github.io/colleges/TEAM/index.md

 * [Check-in Lobby](http://telegram.me/TEAMlobby)—Join this Telegram chatroom and ask questions
 * Install Telegram (desktop and phone versions) so you can chat with us and access guildhalls
 * OneNote (desktop version) so you can access our shared guildbooks

+**guilds meta (TEAM/CATS headquarters)** is the main Telegram chatroom for internal TEAM business.
+Complete the registration process to receive an invite.